jdassink/beamforming/README.md

 **tdoa**

-Time-delay of arrival (e.g., Szuberla and Olson, 2004), estimates back azimuth and apparent velocity from time-delays that are estimated from cross-correlation functions of sensor pairs, including 95% uncertainty bounds.
+Time-difference of arrival (e.g., Szuberla and Olson, 2004), estimates back azimuth and apparent velocity from time-delays that are estimated from cross-correlation functions of sensor pairs, including 95% uncertainty bounds.

 **ccts**